kj7rrv/hcra/server/README.md

 highly recommended when it can be used, because it does not occasionally freeze when HamClock is on certain screens like the port 8080 backend does.

+### Port 8080

+The Port 8080 backend just requires a running instance of 800x480 HamClock.

+### X11

+The X11 backend requires 800x480 HamClock to be running on Xvfb at a resolution of `800x480x24`.

+For example:

+    Xvfb :1 -screen 0 800x480x24

+Replace :1 with the desired display number.

 ## `conf.txt`

 The server will not work without a `conf.txt` file.
 This file is a